Epic Tough Love

 I get that that it doesn’t look good that I took your client to the woodshed (you no doubt told him that my theories were crazy and not to worry about them), but now is the time for a little contrition.
 Let’s pick a number in the middle.
-Less than the judgment, but more than what Igal loaned to his Aunt.
+Less than the judgment, but more than what Igal took from his Aunt.
 Enough to punish him a little.

 But no. Before the champagne corks had even returned to earth, I got a letter from counsel for Igal, with the far too common posturing about how the judgment would not hold up.
 For some reason, he addressed the letter to my client, but sent it to me.
 This is what he wrote to my client (with my comments in red):